 This dreamy coloured metal is very up and coming in the engagement ring market.
 If your girlfriend is a girly girl who loves anything with a feminine touch, then a trendy rose gold engagement ring could be the perfect pick.

 White Gold Engagement Rings

-If it’s a diamond ring you’re looking for, white gold is one of the most popular choices of metal.
+If it’s a diamond you’re looking for, a white gold engagement ring is one of the most popular choices.
 It looks super classy and is a mix between yellow gold, silver, palladium and zinc – a real recipe for beauty.

 Yellow Gold Engagement Rings

 Yellow gold is one of the most traditional ring metals around, and is 75% pure gold.
 This ring metal is perfect for women who like a classic jewellery look.
 If your girl likes an edgier look, try designers such as Anna Sheffield who do contemporary rings in this metal.

 Platinum Engagement Rings

 The purest metal available, platinum is extremely strong and has a gorgeous white shine to it so there’s no need for coating.
 Women who like stunning, clean-cut jewellery that’s guaranteed to stand the test of time will love an engagement ring made from this metal.